 It’s time to get serious about YouTube.
 YouTube currently has over a billion (1.3B+ at the time of this article) users on their platform, which is equal to around a third of all individuals on the internet.
 As a marketer, you can reach more 18 – 49 year olds than any cable network in the entire United States.
 Not enough yet?
 How about the fact that 4.95 billion videos get watched every single day.

-With all of the advances that have occured in the "digital age", there is hardly any branch of human activity which hasn’t benefited from it.
-The same applies to marketing and that is why companies are obliged to perform digital marketing.
-According to an informal poll from smartinsight.com, around 44% of organizations are doing digital marketing without a concrete strategy.
-The remaining percentage have either a separate document for digital marketing (16%) or have it integrated into their overall marketing plan (40%).
+With all of the advances that have occured in the Digital Age, there is hardly any branch of human activity which hasn’t benefited from it.
+The same applies to marketing and that is why smart IT solutions providers leverage digital marketing to boost sales and enhance marketing.

 It’s common sense at this point that social media is a large part of our society today.
 One can get news faster from Twitter than they can from actually waiting for it to appear on CNN or another news outlet.
 It’s personable, engaging, and addicting to say the least.
 The question we get asked often is how can businesses leverage this to actually get new customers.
 More importantly, how can businesses even know if their social media efforts are effective?
 Many companies are simply engaging with social media because they feel they have to at this point, and are doing so without a clear direction or strategy.